 Ms. Quirk often presents on topics related to career management, inclusion and diversity, and talent management, and is a frequent contributor to The Huffington Post.
 She is a recipient of the Greater Boston Chamber of Commerce Pinnacle Award, the Massachusetts Political Caucus Abigail Adams Award, and was named to the YW Boston Academy of Women Achievers.
 She is also an executive sponsor to the State Street Black Professionals Group.
 Ms. Quirk graduated with a Bachelor of Arts degree from the University of New Hampshire.

-Micho F. Spring leads the firm’s Global Corporate Practice, as well as the New England region for Weber Shandwick.
-Her practice focuses on enabling corporate clients to use communications to support their business strategies, enhance and protect their reputation, and respond to public policy challenges.
+Micho F. Spring is Chair of the Global Corporate Practice, as well as President of the New England region for Weber Shandwick.
+Her practice focuses on enabling corporate clients to use communications to support their business strategies, enhance and protect their reputations, and respond to public policy challenges.
 During her tenure at Weber Shandwick, Micho has counseled clients across industries on a wide range of reputational issues, including CEO succession, mergers and acquisitions, litigation and regulatory matters, and corporate responsibility.
-Her current clients include Liberty Mutual, McCormick, Houghton Mifflin Harcourt, Brigham and Women’s Hospital and Massachusetts Institute of Technology (MIT).
+Her current clients include Bank of America, Brigham and Women’s Hospital, Harvard University, Houghton Mifflin Harcourt, Liberty Mutual, Massachusetts Institute of Technology (MIT) and McCormick.
 Micho brings extensive experience as a senior manager in both the public and private sectors to her work as a communications strategist.
-Her experience includes six years as CEO of Boston Telecommunications Company and four years as deputy mayor of Boston.
-She also served as chief of staff to Boston Mayor Kevin H. White after four years of service in New York City government.
+Her experience includes six years as CEO of Boston Telecommunications Company and four years as Deputy Mayor of Boston.
+She also served as Chief of Staff to Boston Mayor Kevin H. White after four years of service in New York City government.
 She has managed numerous political and advocacy campaigns and is a frequent independent media commentator.
-On multiple occasions, she has been named one of the “20 Most Powerful Women in Boston” by Boston Magazine.
+On multiple occasions Micho has been named one of the “20 Most Powerful Women in Boston” by Boston Magazine and in 2014 was named to the Boston Business Journal Power 50 list.
+Micho currently sits on the Executive Committee of the Greater Boston Chamber of Commerce, is a founding member of the WBUR Group Executive Council, and is Chair of Friends of Caritas Cubana.
+She holds numerous board memberships, including NBH Holdings Corp, The John F. Kennedy Library Foundation, and the Massachusetts Women’s Forum, of which she is a past President.

 Pamela A. Wickham is vice president of corporate affairs and communications for Raytheon Company.
-As a member of the Raytheon leadership team, she is responsible for the company’s media relations, public relations and brand management, internal communications, executive communications, corporate contributions, special events and social media platforms.
+As a member of the Raytheon leadership team, she is responsible for the company’s media relations, public relations and brand management, internal communications, executive communications, corporate contributions, special events and digital social media platforms.
 Wickham is a member of Raytheon’s executive diversity leadership team and serves as executive champion of RAYBEN, Raytheon’s Black Employee Network.
-Wickham is a current member and former chair of the Board of Directors of MATHCOUNTS®, a national math enrichment, coaching and competition program that promotes middle school mathematics achievement through grassroots involvement in every U.S. state and territory.
+Wickham is the former chair of the Board of Directors of MATHCOUNTS®, a national math enrichment, coaching and competition program that promotes middle school mathematics achievement through grassroots involvement in every U.S. state and territory.
 She also serves as a member of the Corporate Leadership Board of the Massachusetts Conference for Women.
 Wickham serves as the corporate champion for Raytheon’s Political Action Committee and is the former chairperson of the Communications Council of the Aerospace Industries Association.
 She was recognized by BusinessNext Social on Forbes.com as among the Top 20 Most Social CMOs in the Fortune 100 for 2012.
-Wickham is a graduate of the University of Oklahoma.
+A graduate of the University of Oklahoma, Wickham is a member of the Arthur W. Page Society and Marketing 50.
+She is an active supporter of the Boys & Girls Club of Boston, DonorsChoose and the Wounded Warrior Project.